Orchid Care -

 To make orchid care easy, purchase orchids at a reputable supplier and make sure they look vigorous.
 Once you bring them home it is wise to separate them from the rest of the collection for a couple of weeks.
 In case, they do have a disease or insects it is best not to spread it.

 When you spot a problem act on it quickly.
-If you are unsure what it is consult your local orchid society or the local nursery for advise on what it is and the best orchid care treatment.
+If you are unsure what it is consult your local orchid society or the local nursery for advise on what it is and the best treatment.

 Care of orchids includes identifying insects like aphids, scale, mealy bugs, spider mites are among the insects that attack orchid plants.
 To see the latter you will need a magnifying glass.
 Check with your local nursery or a handbook for the best treatment.
 Remember these insects have varying life cycles and need to treated so you stop growth at all the cycles.